User-defined literals are a unique feature in all mainstream programming languages. They empower you to combine values with units.

 }

 The literal operators are implemented in the namespace Distance::unit.
-You should use namespaces for user-defined literals because name collisions are for two reasons very likely.
-First, the suffixes are usually very short; second, the suffixes usually stand for units which already established abbreviations.
-I used in the program the suffixes km, m, dm und cm.
+You should use namespaces for user-defined literals because name collisions are, for two reasons, very likely.
+First, the suffixes are usually very short; second, the suffixes usually stand for units that already established abbreviations.
+I used the suffixes km, m, dm, a, and cm in the program.

 Here is the output of the program.
 My unit for distances is a meter.